 Once the new VCSA user account is created, it must be added to the “SystemConfiguration.Administrators” group.
 Even if the new VCSA user account is assigned administrative access, it will not be authorized to pull API information without the privileges provided by this particular group.

-The username, including the SSO domain (i.e. [email protected]), and the password must be established in the esx.user and esx.pass custom property fields for the VCSA device in LogicMonitor.
+The username, including the SSO domain (i.e. [email protected]), and the password must be established in the vcsa.user and vcsa.pass custom property fields for the VCSA device in LogicMonitor.
 This allows the Groovy scripts to provide the appropriate credentials when establishing a connection with the API.

-For more information on setting properties for devices, see Device Properties.
+For more information on setting properties for devices, see Resource and Instance Properties.

 Each VCSA DataSource is written to handle certain exception errors that might occur during execution.
 The script will output the error that occurred to the “scriptOutput” row for each DataSource (viewed from the Resources page under Raw Data| Poll Now).
 If you are seeing “No Data” or unexpected results, start by checking the returned values listed here.